 The Comprehensive Plan Opens a New Window. provides guidance regarding policy decisions for the built and natural environment.
 That guidance is meant to provide a path for 15 to 30 years, which is why it is called “long-range planning”.

 The city is currently updating its category specific plans, which will supplement the next Comprehensive Plan update.
 Below are the steps and outcomes of the city's effort to update its long range plans.

 Phase one includes creating a shared vision that is supported by the whole community.
 It should reflect what we aspire Battle Ground to be in the future.

 In 2018, the City completed a Community Vision and Strategic Action Plan reflecting Battle Ground's community values and imagines a preferred future.

-The next step is reviewing existing land uses and capacity.
+Phase 2 reviews existing land uses and capacity.
 A land use master plan details and addresses land use patterns, infrastructure capacity, and implementation of the city vision.

 Phase 3 includes the creation of topic specific and infrastructure plans, which will supplement the city’s land use and vision plans.
 Topic specific plans can explore housing, transportation, utilities, parks and trails, shorelines, or any other subject that effects quality of life within a city.

 The city has recently completed a Housing Action Plan, Water System Plan, and Sewer System Plan.
 Currently, Battle Ground is in the process of updating its Parks, Recreation, and Open Space Plan.

 Phase 4 will entail sub-area planning, funding and execution, and periodic review to monitor success.